firavoyage/blogging/projects.md

   - static files instead of cloud resources
 - libre
   - opensource on github
-- pwa based
+- local based
-  - offline ok
+  - pwa support
 - various themes
   - by voyage
 - inspired by